jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

     @numbers_only
     def multiply(first_input, second_input):

-  the test passes. :ref:`it looks like booleans are numbers<booleans 3>`
+  the test passes. :ref:`it looks like booleans are numbers<booleans 3: values of True and False>`

 ----